Ventolin

 Can I use Ventolin inhalers with a spacer?

-Spacers are used in conjunction with aerosol inhalers to make them easier to take during an asthma attack and they help to get the medicine directly to your lungs.
+Spacers are used in conjunction with aerosol inhalers to make them easier to use during an asthma attack, and they help deliver the medicine directly to the lungs.

 Instead of needing to time your breath with depressing the canister of the Ventolin inhaler, you simply administer the dose into the spacer and breathe through it to take the medicine at your own pace.

-Some models of spacer come with masks which fit over your nose and mouth.
+Some models of spacers come with masks which fit over your nose and mouth.

 You can use a spacer, such as an Aerochamber or Volumatic, with Ventolin Evohalers and other aerosol inhalers.